-The North American black bear (Ursus americanus) is seen frequently in Devils Postpile National Monument.
+The North American black bear (Ursus americanus) may be seen occasionally in Devils Postpile National Monument.
 Black bears are typically most active in the early morning and late evening, but can be seen any time during the day.

 Black bears are primarily solitary, with the exception of a mother and her cubs.
 Typically, the mother bear or sow begins searching for a suitable den in which to give birth and raise her cubs in the fall.
 Fallen logs, caves, and hollow trees tend to serve this purpose very well.
 Once her winter den is prepared, she is ready for the birth of her cubs some time in January or February.

 Have you ever hiked through a forest in the West and seen something sprint across the trail right in front of you and then dash off into a thicket of brush or up a tree never to be seen again?
 Well, you probably saw a pine marten (Martes americana).
 Pine martens are members of the weasel family.
 They are outstanding hunters, often killing and eating animals equal in size.
 Typically, they feed on bird eggs, squirrels, and mice.
 They also tend to be a bit short tempered and have been known to attack even members of their own family.

 Because of their rather short tempers, mating season is the only time that pine martens generally accept a companion.
 At this point, the male will only tolerate a female.
 In the event that another male attempts to "get involved", a fight generally ensues.
 Martens usually mate in July and August and when the mating is done, the male usually goes his own way.

 Typically, the mother will nest in a hollow tree or dead snag.
 She lines her nest with leaves or grass, and after a 9 month gestation, her young are usually born in early summer. spending a couple of months with mom, the young pine martens are out on their own by the fall.